 Alternatively, you might find that your website performs much better when you run 3 field enquiry forms like the one we built for Separo:

-But you won’t know until you get testing, so try to take guesswork out of the equation and set up some A/B tests on high traffic landing pages.
+But you won’t know until you get testing, so try to take the guesswork out of the equation and set up some A/B tests on high-traffic landing pages.

-And Hubspot says that multi-stage or multi-step contact forms built on their CMS generally convert 86% higher than their single-stage cousins.
+And Hubspot says that multi-stage or multi-step contact forms built on their CMS generally convert 86% higher than their single-stage cousins (source: HubSpot).

 Why?
 Well, we’ve already established that some people are put off by long or complicated forms, but multi-stage forms often look quite short.
 At first glance, you’re only being asked to fill in a few fields and by the time you’ve realised there’s a second or third step you’re invested in completing the enquiry - which may explain why they have relatively high conversion rates.